bsamm/logic-alignment/README.md

 Efforts start out high and q/q starts out low, but over time they converge to create the team standard of work.
 This applies to teams building product, services, and processes.

 The difference between the Effort Line and the Q/Q Line create the Communication Margin.
-This indicates that the team should focus on communication more in the really stages of team development.
+This indicates that the team should focus on communication more in the early stages of team development.